 The most comprehensive legal framework concerning corporate governance applies to companies ("Issuers") whose shares are listed and admitted to trading on a regulated market ("Regulated Market") within the meaning of Directive 2004/39/EC on markets in financial instruments, as amended, such as the Official List of the Luxembourg Stock Exchange.
-In Luxembourg, Issuers are most commonly organised as a public limited liability company (sociéte anonyme - "SA").
+In Luxembourg, Issuers are most commonly organised as a public limited liability company (société anonyme - "SA").

 Less stringent corporate governance laws and practices apply to entities whose securities are listed and admitted to trading on the Euro MTF operated by the Luxembourg Stock Exchange as well as investment fund structures.
-Such entities are not covered by this chapter.
+Such entities are not covered by this chapter but this is increasingly becoming the focus of corporate governance related initiatives.